Categories

 These are common offenders early on.
 It doesn’t mean “never again.”
 It means “test later and control the dose.”

-Trigger category Examples What it can cause
+Trigger category Examples What can it cause

 Fried/greasy Chips, fried chicken, takeaway meals Urgency, loose stools, cramps